Last update: October 13, 2020

 A: U.S. citizens are allowed entry into the United States.
 The presidential proclamations restricting entry to the United States for certain foreign nationals do not apply to U.S. citizens or legal permanent residents.
 U.S. passengers that have been in certain countries, not including Thailand, must travel through select airports where the U.S. Government has implemented enhanced screening procedures.
 See the DHS website for further details: https://www.dhs.gov/.

-You may be screened when you arrive in the United States.
 Please refer to the Centers for Disease Control and Prevention for the latest health recommendations for travelers returning to the United States.
 For more information please refer to the following websites:

 Q: How do I get my medications into Thailand?